 - The tenant logs onto the cloud and reports the maintenance request.

-- The maintenance team receives the request and responds with a day/time they can fix the issue.
+- The maintenance team receives the request, responds with a day, and sets a time when they can fix the issue.

 - The repair is made, and everything inside the software system is closed out.

 Your relationship with each tenant is equally important, right?
 You essentially represent the landlord, so keeping the tenant happy by providing excellent service is a significant part of your job as a property manager.

 One easy way to do that is to offer a little convenience and privacy.
 For example, suitable software packages allow them to pay rent and utilities online without walking or driving up to the front office.
 Maintenance orders are more straightforward too, as the tenant can input them from a computer rather than go through a few phone calls.
 Pulling up the rental contract or rules of the property may also be something they’re interested in, just in case they lose the paper copy.

 BENEFIT #4: Easy Access to Records and Finances

 Instead of having a paper trail to keep track of things for your property management business like rent payments, maintenance requests, and applications, you can have easy access to all of these things online.

 Papers can get lost or damaged, but with online records, you’ll be able to simply search and have access to everything.
 This not only saves space and time but also increases accuracy of your records.
 No more guessing at what records you saved and what you didn’t—it’s all there conveniently for you to access in your property management software.

 Property management software also allows you to keep track of your finances such as income and expenses.
 Having visibility into these things will help you to better manage your budget and grow your income.